bloominstituteoftechnology/User-Interface-Project-Week/DesignFiles/style-guide.md

 ### GENERAL STYLES
 - Background: #FFFFFF
 - Color: #222222
-- Font Family: Roboto, Arial, sans-serif
+- Font Family: Roboto, Arial, sans-serif //NOTE come back to see if this can be converted to a variable

 ## Page Specific